brandonliu/ros/Residuals/residuals_tv.md

 source(file_common)
 ```

-# Chapter 11
+# 11 Assumptions, diagnostics, and model evaluation

-## Plotting the data and fitted model
+## 11.2 Plotting the data and fitted model

 ### Plotting the outcome vs. a continuous predictor